 Tourism Tropical North Queensland

-Official regional tourism authority — itineraries, events, and visitor information.
+Official regional tourism authority — itineraries, events and visitor information.

 Visit Daintree

-Local visitor resource — walks, wildlife, accommodation, and travel tips.
+Local visitor resource — walks, wildlife, accommodation and travel tips.

 Frequently Asked Questions

-How far is the Daintree from Cairns?
+How far is the Daintree Rainforest from Cairns?

-Do I need a 4WD?
+Do I need a 4WD to visit the Daintree?

-Can I swim in the Daintree?
+Can I swim in the Daintree Rainforest?

-Is a guided tour or self-drive better?
+Is a guided tour or self-drive better for the Daintree?

-Will I see a cassowary?
+Will I see a cassowary in the Daintree?

 Is the Daintree worth visiting in the wet season?

-Should I book Dreamtime Walks in advance?
+Should I book the Kuku Yalanji Dreamtime Walk in advance?